 If you’ve been following our blogs for a while now, you may already know that people with spotless driving records get the most affordable car insurance rates.
-Having a car accident or any traffic violations, such as speeding and jumping red lights, can have an adverse impact on your auto insurance premiums.
+A car accident or any traffic violations, such as speeding and jumping red lights, can adversely impact your auto insurance premiums.

 Fortunately, car accidents do not stay on your driving record permanently.
 Hence, understanding when accidents get erased from your records could help you avoid paying too much for car insurance.